malymaly3174-cmd/malymaly3174-cmd/README.md

 Cyber Security Engineer with hands-on expertise in network infrastructure security and identifying critical web application vulnerabilities.
 Specialized in Penetration Testing and Vulnerability Assessment using industry-standard tools such as Burp Suite and Metasploit.

-Aspiring Network Engineer with a strong interest in network simulation and security, experienced in using Cisco Packet Tracer for network simulations and FortiGate/FortiManager for firewall management.
-Passionate about programming and applying it to real-world networking and security challenges.

 - 🎯 Cyber Security Engineer with practical experience in penetration testing, vulnerability assessment, and bug bounty programs, focusing on responsible disclosure and proactive defense against emerging threats.
 - 🛡️ Strong background in network security solutions, including configuring Firewalls, IDS/IPS, VPNs, and secure communication protocols.
 - 🌐 Aspiring Network Engineer with hands-on experience in network simulation using Cisco Packet Tracer and firewall management with FortiGate/FortiManager.